Kandlakoya: Educational institutions

 Siva Sivani Public School is located here.
 CMR College of Engineering & Technology, CMR Institute Of Technology, CMR Technical Campus a UGC Autonomous Institution, CMR Engineering college and CMR College of Pharmacy are located here.

 Commercial area

 Kandlakoya is home to many warehouses since it is close to Outer Ring Road.
+The area is just 1KM away from the ORR entry/exit.

 Information Technology is another sector in which the city is making steady progress with Gateway IT Park.